justinmeiners/efficient-programming-with-components/12_merge_sort.md

     foo(x)

 There is at least one provable advantage.
-It has one fewer character[^character].
+It has one fewer character[^member-functions-more-typing].
 But, since we think generically, a better question is whether the function could operate on a built-in type instead of a class.

-[^andrei]: I suspect he is referring to [Andrei Alexandrescu](https://en.wikipedia.org/wiki/Andrei_Alexandrescu) who gave a talk
+[^andrei]: Alex is likely referring to [Andrei Alexandrescu](https://en.wikipedia.org/wiki/Andrei_Alexandrescu) who gave a talk
     ["Iterators must Go"][iterators-must-go].

-[^character]:
-    This argument doesn't hold up if there are arguments:
+[^member-functions-more-typing]: This argument doesn't hold if the function requires more than one argument.

-        x.foo(y)

-    Versus:
+    These two forms both require 8 characters to type:

-        foo(x, y)
+        x.foo(y)    foo(x, y)

-    I suppose you could drop the space:
+    Perhaps the space could be dropped:

         foo(x,y)

+    However Alex doesn't follow this convention:

-    Many languages such as Swift now also allow you to add member functions to primitive types like `int`.
+[^member-functions-on-primtives]: Other programming languages, such as Swift, allow you to extend primitive types like `int` with additional member functions.

 [iterators-must-go]: https://accu.org/conf-docs/PDFs_2009/AndreiAlexandrescu_iterators-must-go.pdf